Video and Model Details

 Boise Idaho Temple Wiki

-The Boise Idaho Temple is a temple located in the city of Boise, Idaho.
+The Boise Idaho Temple is the 29th constructed and 27th operating temple of The Church of Jesus Christ of Latter-day Saints (LDS Church).
+The temple is located in the city of Boise, Idaho.

 LDS Church leaders discussed building a temple in the western part of Idaho as early as 1939.
 President Heber J. Grant was invited to Idaho’s capital where 15 prominent local businessmen offered to the Church any available site in Boise to build Idaho’s first temple, but Idaho Falls was chosen due to the concentration of membership in Eastern Idaho.
 President Grant told the men that when membership increased in the Boise area, a temple would be built there.